jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 - The 256M VM test default, comments and memory budget are implemented and locally verified (T1).
 Supplemental T3 records the operator-reported PASS for the 256M override under light sampling load for approximately 21 hours.
-  Default-install runtime verification (T2) and repository landing evidence remain outstanding; status stays In progress.
+  Default-install runtime verification (T2) remains outstanding; status stays In progress.
+- The heap default and memory-budget documentation landed at `0df950d` on origin/modernize on 2026-09-23.
+The commit is an ancestor of the pushed tip `75d3460`; recheck with `git merge-base --is-ancestor 0df950d origin/modernize`.
+  Repository landing does not establish deployment or satisfy T2.

 ##### GitHub Projection